Deltares/imod_coupler/guide-to-publish.md

-# How to publish to PyPi
+# How to release in github and publish to PyPi

 1) If present remove build and dist folder